 Red Fox Healthy Living Society has two complementary missions: to promote healthy active living among children and youth, and to foster employment and life skills to youth who face barriers.
 Red Fox engages youth who face barriers, with a focus on Indigenous youth, racialized and newcomer youth, youth living on low incomes, LGBTQ2 youth and youth with disabilities.
 We fulfill our missions by providing free and supportive training and recreation opportunities to children, youth and families throughout Metro Vancouver.

 Red Fox delivers 30 programs in Vancouver, Surrey, the North Shore, New Westminster, Maple Ridge, Delta and Tsawwassen.

 The key to our success is our leadership continuum: youth can go from participant of our Active Play programs at their schools and community centres, to pre-teen junior leaders, to youth leaders, to interns and then to staff members in Red Fox or at other workplaces in their communities.

 Red Fox works closely with municipal School Boards.
 Students may receive school credit for participating in Red Fox training, and teachers attest that Red Fox inspires students to stay in school, graduate, and pursue post-secondary education.

 Many of our youth leaders participated in Red Fox Active Play when they were in elementary school.
-Most of our staff members are Indigenous young adults and graduates of Red Fox training.
-Other Red Fox graduates are now working at Strathcona Community Centre, Urban Native Youth Association, and at childcare centres throughout Vancouver.
+Most of our staff members are Indigenous or radicalized young adults and graduates of Red Fox training.
+Other Red Fox graduates are now working at childcare centres throughout Metro Vancouver.

 There are waiting lists of youth wanting to join our training, and schools and community organizations wanting Red Fox programs for their children and families.

-We have two long-term goals: to meet community demand for our programs, and to continue to promote Youth Leaders to staff members, so that all our Active Play and Junior Leadership programs are supervised by local youth.
+We have two long-term goals: to meet community demand for our programs, and to continue to promote Youth Leaders to staff members, so that all our Active Play and Youth Leadership programs are supervised by local youth.